DanielHou315/n8n_Pyvenv_Manager/README.md

 Make sure you have created a virtual environment for this script using the method mentioned above.
 To run a script, go to the manage directory and run
 ```
-python3 manage.py run print_hello
+python3 /<root_path>/manage/manage.py run print_hello
 ```
 This activates the virtual environment for that script, runs the script, and deactivates virtual environment.

+### Run Script as n8n Node
-This run command is intended for the n8n Execute node, where you run this line in the node and the manager takes care of the virtual environments for you.
+This run command is intended for the n8n Execute node.
+Simply paste the above command into an "Execute Command" node and the manager will take care of the rest for you.

 # Debugging
 ## Activate Virtual Environment
 To manually activate a virtual environment and debug script, run
 ```
-source /<root_directory>/.env/<script_name>/bin/activate
+source /<root_path>/.env/<script_name>/bin/activate
 ```
 Now you can debug your script in the virtual environment.